 - The Stone village communities in Northwest Yunnan, China, sustain unique agrobiodiversity, including rice, soya, buckwheat and waxy maize, and Naxi cultural heritage, but the area is undergoing rapid social change and tourism development.

-Researchers are undertaking a literature review on Indigenous worldviews, cultural values and wellbeing concepts, and holding planning meetings with local government and development agencies.
-Local workshops will be held in each country with Indigenous co-researchers to adapt the research framework to the local context, co-design the research, and train community researchers in selected methods and tools.
-The project will use a highly participatory approach designed to empower community researchers and women, build capacity for research and revitalise biocultural heritage.
+Researchers carried out a literature review on Indigenous worldviews, cultural values and wellbeing concepts, and held planning meetings with local government and development agencies.
+Local workshops were held in each country with Indigenous co-researchers to adapt the research framework to the local context, co-design the research, and train community researchers in selected methods and tools.
+The project used a highly participatory approach designed to empower community researchers and women, build capacity for research and revitalise biocultural heritage.

-Following community-wide planning meetings to embed the research in community processes, the researchers and indigenous co-researchers will undertake semi-structured interviews with community members in the four communities.
-They will follow up the interviews with focus group discussions in local villages.
-The researchers will also undertake participatory mapping and transect walks to map biocultural heritage in each of the target landscapes.
-The project will assess the contribution of traditional agriculture to Sustainable Development Goal (SDG) 2 objectives which will be redefined based on local wellbeing concepts.
+Following community-wide planning meetings to embed the research in community processes, the researchers and Indigenous co-researchers held semi-structured interviews with community members in the four communities.
+They followed up the interviews with focus group discussions in local villages.
+The researchers also carried out participatory mapping and transect walks to map biocultural heritage in each of the target landscapes.
+The project assessed the contribution of traditional agriculture to Sustainable Development Goal (SDG) 2 objectives which were redefined based on local wellbeing concepts.

-Inter-community workshops will review and co-analyse the findings with communities and explore ways to strengthen the collective management of landscapes and leverage biocultural heritage for sustainable development.
-This work will contribute to the establishment of new biocultural heritage territories, which can in turn serve as examples for wider scaling up in support of the SDGs.
+Inter-community workshops reviewed and co-analysed the findings with communities and explored ways to strengthen the collective management of landscapes and leverage biocultural heritage for sustainable development.
+This work contributed to the establishment of new biocultural heritage territories, which can in turn serve as examples for wider scaling up in support of the SDGs.

-Researchers will undertake comparative analysis of the project findings, both within countries and across different countries.
-The results will be shared at in-country stakeholder events and at international policy meetings.
+Researchers undertook comparative analysis of the project findings, both within countries and across different countries.
+The results were shared at in-country stakeholder events and at international policy meetings.